Kyuunex/moe-utils/README.md

 ### Note
 The printer is an older version and is stripped down to basics.
 No movement logic.
 Don't ask for support.
 Also, if the server checks rotations (e.g. with Grim), you're gonna have a bad time.
 I maintain this printer with const/9b in mind.
+Some servers also may have strict checks with inventory stuff.

 ### Required mods
 + Litematica